Your group at Cultural Island Travel is based in New York correct?

-But that was really fun and kind of led me to promote 'Inside Cuba' one of the travel companies based out there.
-They asked me to put together a promotional CD of Cuban music to help familiarize people with the music of Cuba and I did that with my artists and ended up working with them as a tour leader.
-I was like their American person taking their clients down to Cuba-making sure they were ok, making sure all their needs were met and then I decided to apply for my own license-because back then you needed a license to do travel to Cuba.
-I did the whole licensing process-which took over a year-through the U.S. Treasury Department.
+But that was really fun and kind of led me to pursue the whole licensing process-which took over a year-through the U.S. Treasury Department.
 This helped me understand the whole gripe with the embargo is about where you spend your money while there.
 Back then you had to do a whole lot of paperwork and that was around 2014.
 And it took a year with lawyers and paperwork to get the license done.

 My motivation for getting licensed mainly was because I wanted to do the tours my way.
-Inside Cuba was doing tours with like 24 people at a time on bus tours and going to restaurants that weren’t that great.
-And I really wanted to do a much smaller more intimate thing.
+And I really wanted to do a small groups in more intimate settings.
 What we do is stop our groups at about 7 or 8 people with an assigned tour leader.
 We can and will do big groups but that is if that is how they want to travel.
 But we are not going to take a solo traveler or a couple and put them on a bus with like 24 people-because it doesn’t really show them the Cuba how I want to show them.

 Some of the things we do-to give you an idea and this also goes hand in hand with legal issues; the big one is that you’re spending money with the Cuban people and not with the government.